 BA, Harvard College.
 MFA, University of Iowa Writers’ Workshop.
 Poet; author of Pity the Bathtub Its Forced Embrace of the Human Form (Alice James Books, 2000); Sad Little Breathing Machine (Graywolf, 2004); Modern Life (Graywolf, 2007), winner of the Kingsley Tufts Award, a New York Times Notable Book of 2008, and a finalist for the National Book Critics Circle Award; and a children’s book, The Little General and the Giant Snowflake, illustrated by Elizabeth Zechel (Soft Skull Press, 2007).
 Contributing editor for jubilat and BOMB.
 Has taught at Warren Wilson, the Pratt Institute, and the University of Houston.
 SLC, 2004–

-BA, Manhattanville College.
-MA, Columbia University.
-PhD, University of Wisconsin.
-Her novel Still Waters in Niger was nominated for the International IMPAC Dublin Literary Award and named a Notable Book of the Year by The New York Times, Los Angeles Times, and Chicago Tribune; the French translation, Eaux Tranquilles, was shortlisted for the Prix Femina Etranger.
-Her work has appeared in Best American Short Stories 2000, Pushcart Prize XXV, and The Pushcart Book of Short Stories and has won a number of awards.
-Who Occupies This House, her latest novel, was named an Editors’ Choice at The New York Times.
-“Forgiveness,” was recently included in Best Spiritual Writing, 2013 and another essay, “Portrait,” is forthcoming in the Ploughshares Solo Series.
+Author of Still Waters in Niger, a novel nominated for the International IMPAC Dublin Literary Award and named a Notable Book of the Year by The New York Times, Los Angeles Times, and Chicago Tribune; the French translation, Eaux Tranquilles, was shortlisted for the Prix Femina Etranger.
+Who Occupies This House, a second novel, was named an Editors’ Choice by The New York Times.
+Her work has appeared in Best American Short Stories 2000, Pushcart Prize XXV, and The Pushcart Book of Short Stories.
+A short piece, “Forgiveness,” was included in Best Spiritual Writing, 2013.
+And “Portrait” appeared recently as a Kindle Single, in the Ploughshares Solo Series.
 SLC, 1991-1994, 1997–

 BA, State University of New York-Purchase.
 MFA, Sarah Lawrence College.
-David Hollander is the author of the novel L.I.E., a finalist for the NYPL Young Lions Award.
-His short fiction and nonfiction have appeared in numerous print and online forums, including McSweeney’s, Post Road, The New York Times Magazine, Poets & Writers, The Collagist, Unsaid, The Black Warrior Review, The Brooklyn Rail, and Swink.
+Author of the novel L.I.E., a finalist for the NYPL Young Lions Award, his short fiction and nonfiction have appeared in numerous print and online forums, including McSweeney’s, Post Road, The New York Times Magazine, Poets & Writers, The Collagist, Unsaid, The Black Warrior Review, The Brooklyn Rail, and Swink.
 His work has been adapted for film and frequently anthologized, most notably in Best American Fantasy 2 and 110 Stories: New York Writes After September 11th.
 SLC, 2002–

 BA, Sarah Lawrence College, MA and PhD, Columbia University.
 National Endowment for the Humanities Younger Humanist grant, 1972-73.
 Author of numerous scholarly articles, reviews and essays.
 Member of the Sarah Lawrence literature faculty from 1977-2000, taught courses in literary craft for many years, for both poets and fiction writers.
 Since 2005 has taught advanced fiction writing workshops at the Westport Writers Workshop in CT and since 2008, concurrently, has taught craft in the SLC Graduate Writing Program.